tyleryip/colonial-dice-game/docs/Takeaways.md

 # Takeaways

+Lessons learned during the development of Colonial Dice Game.

 ## SVGs with embedded images do not render in Safari on reload or dynamic styling changes

 ### Problem